 The Post-Baccalaureate Pre-Medical Studies program is a highly selective program designed for graduates who typically have non-science backgrounds and who seek admission into medical, dental, veterinary, and other health care professional schools.
-The program involves basic science courses, takes two full years to complete, requires application for admission through a special committee, and carries the traditional undergraduate tuition rate.
-Access to this program via lifelong learning admission is not allowed.
+See Lifelong Learning programs for a complete description of this program.